xiaocong/bugquery/server/readme.md

   Before running the server, you must set up `mongodb`, `redis` on your local PC

-  $ sudo apt-get install mongodb memcached redis-server
+  $ sudo apt-get install mongodb redis-server

 # Run the server (deployment)